 Changes in questionnaire.
-Tables include data from the Academic R&D Expenditures Survey (FYs 1972-2009) and the HERD Survey (FYs 2010-14).
+Tables include data from the Academic R&D Expenditures Survey (FYs 1972-2009) and the HERD Survey (FYs 2010-15).
 Analysts should be cautious when examining trend data.
-Although many variables are similar across the two surveys, because of clarification of which funds are to be included in the definition of R&D and the inclusion of non-S&E expenditures, exact comparisons may be misleading.
+Although many variables are similar across the two surveys, exact comparisons may be misleading for a couple of reasons.
 In prior years, the Academic R&D Expenditures Survey collected expenditures for S&E and non-S&E fields separately.
 Institutions were not always able to provide non-S&E expenditures, and those data were not imputed previously.
 Also, revisions to the instructions on what types of activities are included as R&D in 2010 may have influenced reported values to varying degrees, depending on the numbers of clinical trials and training grants at a particular institution.

 - For the FY 2013 collection, the instructions were revised to clarify that funds from foreign and U.S. universities and colleges should be reported under All other sources (Question 1, row f).
-The instructions also specified that gifts designated by donors for research should be included in Question 1, row f. - For the FY 2012 data collection, NSF modified the survey instructions to clarify what types of institutionally funded activities should be included in reported data.
+The instructions also specified that gifts designated by donors for research should be included in Question 1, row f. - For the FY 2012 data collection, NCSES modified the survey instructions to clarify what types of institutionally funded activities should be included in reported data.
 The instructions explained that all expenditures for R&D from an institution's current operating funds that are separately accounted for should be reported.
 This includes expenditures separately budgeted for organized research and expenditures of other funds designated for research but not categorized as organized research.
 The instructions also specified that funds from an institution's 501(c)3 foundation should be reported under institutionally financed research.